Salsiccia

 Introduction

-This is my weeknight pasta when rigatoni and “homestyle” sauce show up on sale.
-We make it better with onion, carrots, and fennel.
-Protein first (salsiccia), carb next (rigatoni), and vegetables quietly doing their job.
+This is my weeknight pasta when rigatoni and “homestyle” sauce are on sale.
+We elevate it with onion, carrot, and fennel.
+Protein first (salsiccia), then carb (rigatoni), with aromatic vegetables building depth in the background.

 Step-by-step